 - iPhone 8 colors: what shades does it come in?

-The reason for the glass back isn’t primarily aesthetic, though.
-Apple has finally jumped on the wireless charging bandwagon, just when it looked like it might be losing steam.
-Samsung has been the main promoter of the technology for the last couple of years, and now that Apple’s on board wireless charging is very likely to become mainstream.
+The reason for the glass back isn't primarily aesthetic, though.
+Apple finally jumped on the wireless charging bandwagon in 2017, just when it looked like it might be losing steam.
+Samsung has been the main promoter of the technology for the last couple of years, and now that Apple's on board, wireless charging has now hit the mainstream at last.

 There's no denying it's convenient, as popping your iPhone down on a charging pad is so much simpler than connecting and disconnecting a cable.
 But it's hardly revolutionary – the tech has been baked into phones for years.

-It would, perhaps, be more impactful here if there was a wireless charging pad in the box, but you’ll need to spend $59.95 / £54.95 / AU$99.95 to buy one from Mophie or Belkin right now, with Apple’s own AirPower pad coming later this year.
+It would, perhaps, be more impactful here if there was a wireless charging pad in the box, but you’ll need to spend around $40 / £40 / AU$60 to buy one from Mophie or Belkin right now, with Apple’s own AirPower pad still mysteriously missing.

 The speed of charging is impressive though, as it's not too far off that of a wired connection.
 We can still remember the trickle charge you used to get with wireless, so you can see why Apple waited until the experience was good enough to put it in its handsets.